recursion-ninja/bv-little/README.md

 [![Stackage Nightly](http://stackage.org/package/bv-little/badge/nightly?style=flat&color=green)](http://stackage.org/nightly/package/bv-little)

 This package contains an efficient implementation of *little-endian, immutable* bit vectors.
-It implements most applicable typeclasses and also conversions to and from signed or unsigned numbers.
+It implements most applicable type-classes and also conversions to and from signed or unsigned numbers.

 For an implementation of *big-endian, immutable* bit vectors, use the [`bv`](https://hackage.haskell.org/package/bv) package.

 For an implementation of *little-endian, mutable* bit vectors, use the [`bitvec`](https://hackage.haskell.org/package/bitvec) package.

 #### Tests

-The test suite ensures that all typeclass instances are "lawful" and that data-structure–specific functionality is well defined.
+The test suite ensures that all type-class instances are "lawful" and that data-structure–specific functionality is well defined.

 The `TestSuite.hs` file contains the specification.
 It can be run by invoking any of the following commands:

-  * `cabal new-test`

   * `cabal test`

   * `stack test`

 #### Benchmarks

 The benchmarks provide an empyrical check for the asymptotic complexity of data structure operations and also provide easy metrics for detecting performance regressions.

-The `Benchmaks.hs` file contains these metrics.
+The `Benchmarks.hs` file contains these metrics.
 It can be run by invoking any of the following commands:

-  * `cabal new-bench`

   * `cabal bench`